 • Hypersensitivity reactions: Anaphylactoid/anaphylactic reactions have occurred, including pruritus, urticaria, angioedema, and dyspnea.
 Serious reactions have been (rarely) reported with bupropion, including erythema multiforme, Stevens-Johnson syndrome(SJS), and anaphylactic shock.
 Arthralgia, myalgia, and fever with rash and other symptoms suggestive of delayed hypersensitivity resembling serum sickness have been reported with bupropion.

-• Neuropsychiatric effect: [U.S. Boxed Warning]: Although naltrexone/bupropion is not approved for smoking cessation, serious neuropsychiatric events have occurred in patients taking bupropion for smoking cessation, including changes in mood (eg, depression, mania), psychosis, hallucinations, paranoia, delusions, homicidal ideation, hostility, agitation, aggression, anxiety, panic, suicidal ideation, suicide attempt, and completed suicide.
+• Neuropsychiatric effect: Although naltrexone/bupropion is not approved for smoking cessation, serious neuropsychiatric events have occurred in patients taking bupropion for smoking cessation, including changes in mood (eg, depression, mania), psychosis, hallucinations, paranoia, delusions, homicidal ideation, hostility, agitation, aggression, anxiety, panic, suicidal ideation, suicide attempt, and completed suicide.
 The majority of these reactions occurred during bupropion treatment; however some occurred during treatment discontinuation.
 A causal relationship is uncertain as depressed mood may be a symptom of nicotine withdrawal.
 Some cases also occurred in patients taking bupropion who continued to smoke.
+Neuropsychiatric effects occurred in patients with and without preexisting psychiatric disease; some patients experienced a worsening of their psychiatric illnesses.
 Observe all patients taking bupropion for neuropsychiatric reactions.
-Instruct patients to contact a health care provider if neuropsychiatric reactions occur.
+Instruct patients to stop taking naltrexone/bupropion and contact a health care provider if neuropsychiatric reactions occur.
 Depression, suicide, attempted suicide, and suicidal ideation have also been reported with naltrexone use for the treatment of opioid dependence; however, no causal relationship has been demonstrated.

 • Ocular effects: Bupropion may cause mild pupillary dilation, which in susceptible individuals can lead to an episode of narrow-angle glaucoma.
 Consider evaluating patients who have not had an iridectomy for narrow-angle glaucoma risk factors.